-Highlights of 2011 Compensation Decisions.
-Highlights from the compensation decisions the Committee made with respect to 2011 performance include the following:
+Highlights of 2012 Compensation Decisions.
+Highlights from the compensation decisions the Committee made with respect to 2012 performance include the following:

-Base Salary
+Base Salaries

-No increases to the base salaries of any of our Named Executive Officers in 2011, consistent with the goal of maintaining an efficient cost structure and limiting fixed costs.
+• No increases to the base salaries of any of our Named Executive Officers in 2012.
+We have not raised base salaries for over five years.